SENERGY-Platform/mgw-zwave-dc/README.md

+## Auth
+The 'auth_endpoint' config field can/should be left empty if this component is used in a MGW with API-Proxy

 ## zwavejs2mqtt configurations
 - Payload type: Entire Z-Wave value Object
 - Send Zwave events: (optional to enable live device register)